Having a Blue Valentine’s? I’ve been there

 "Parting is all we need to know of hell." — Emily Dickinson

-A wave of sadness and clarity hit me simultaneously.
+A wave of sadness and clarity hit me in that moment.

-In the three months since our ended engagement and breakup, I had started reclaiming the parts of myself I had abandoned during our relationship—my extroverted, feminine nature, my extensive social circle, my love of Tango.
+In the three months since our breakup and broken engagement, I had started reclaiming the parts of myself I had abandoned during our relationship—my extroversion, my feminine nature, my extensive social circle, my love of dancing and in particular Tango.

 At the expense of being together, we had sacrificed far too much of ourselves—something I know now never works in the long run.
-And I now understood a painful truth: you can compromise in love, but you can't compromise yourself.
+And I now understood a painful truth: you can compromise in love, but you can never compromise yourself.

-Letting go of the big "what if" was terrifying, but also wildly empowering.
+Letting go of the big "what if" was terrifying, but also wildly empowering to choose my self.

 Alone Again, Naturally